trustwallet/blockatlas/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 <!-- < < < < < < < < < < < < < < < < < < < < < < < < < < < < < < < < < ☺
-v                            ✰  Thanks for opening an feature request! ✰
-v    Don't forget to set the priority label. v    Before smashing the submit button please review the template.
-☺ > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > >  -->
+v            ✰  Thanks for opening an feature request! ✰               v v    Before smashing the submit button please review the template.     v v               Don't forget to set the priority label.                v ☺ > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > >  -->

 ## Summary